ashok07-ai/fundamentals-of-spring-boot/readme.md

   - **Technologies**: Spring MVC, Thymeleaf, REST APIs.
   - **Responsibilities**: Managing HTTP requests and responses.
 Returning views (e.g, HTML) or serialized JSON response for REST APIs.
 <br><br>
 - **Business Layer (Service Layer)**: Service Layer is where business logic resides in the application.
-Tasks such as evaluations, decision making, processing of data is done at this layer.
+Tasks such as evaluations, decision-making, processing of data is done at this layer.
   - **Purpose**: Contains the business logic of the application.
   - **Key Components**: Service classes annotated with **@Service**.
 Encapsulates business rules and interacts with the data access layer.
   - **Responsibilities**: Implements core logic independent of the presentation.
 Provides reusable methods for various controllers.<br><br>